Matthew-Christopher/CrossTalk/README.md

 # Crosstalk
-A secure instant messaging platform.
+An instant messaging platform.

+This was created for my A Level Computer Science NEA.